 Now that you’ve got some fresh images, let’s take a look at updating some of the brand statements on your site and specifically your home page.
 Are they clear and concise?
 Do they even exist?
 If you don’t have a brand statement check out some previous podcast episodes I’ve done on this topic like Episode 2 with my very own web designer, Jen Olmstead, about creating an unforgettable brand or Episode 59: Why You Need a Brand Not a Business.

 And if you ARE rebranding and updating your site, you have to check out The Tonic Site Shop.
 My friends (and web designers) Jen Olmstead and Jeff Shipley designed a collection of customizable websites that are stunning and so easy to update.
-If you need a little bit of help in this area but can’t afford to hire a designer 1:1, head to jennakutcher.com/tonic to save $100 on your site and to learn more from our favorite designers.
+If you need a little bit of help in this area but can’t afford to hire a designer 1:1, you can save $100 on a snazzy site template from our favorite designers.

 Evaluate the opt-in process from start to finish